natalia-ku/capstone/wireframes/wireframes.md

 ## Product Plan Components
 1. __Personal Learning Goals__:

- _improve knowledge of Java
+ improve knowledge of Java

- _learn how to build app for mobile phones (android)
+ learn how to build app for mobile phones (android)

- _improve knowledge in backend
+ improve knowledge in backend

- _learn NoSQL Database (Firebase Realtime Database)
+ learn NoSQL Database (Firebase Realtime Database)

- _learn more about Google Maps API
+ learn more about Google Maps API

 1. __Problem Statement__: Help people create their own or find sporting activities events (football game, basketball game, tennis or hiking) that was organized by other people, but need more players.

 1. __Market Research__:

   __Sports Buddy (IOS app)__ - this app is similar to mine, but it's available only for IPHONEs, not Android.
 It works only for Bay Area and it doesn't have any reviews.
-It is slow and have a bunch of ads banners
+It is slow and have a bunch of ads banners.

   __Bvddy (IOS)__ and __Buddy for Sports (Android)__ using matching algorithms that can find people with same sporting interest.
 That is not the same that my app is doing.